I am a transdisciplinary researcher and technologist.

 Talks & Lectures

-Université Paris 2 Panthéon-Assas - Dec 2020: Guest Lecturer, Primavera de Philippi’s class Digital Administrations.
+Université Paris 2 Panthéon-Assas - Dec 2020, Sept 2021: Guest Lecturer, Primavera de Filippi’s class Digital Administrations.

 US State Department - July 2020: Recommender Systems and Power Dynamics 1h30 lecture for members of the State Department and US Cyber Command, in a series hosted by Clint Watts.